aisichenko/tutorial_series/README.md

 # Welcome to the OCPI lab automation tutorial series

+Welcome to the OCPI lab automation tutorial series Step 1.
+Get the repository onto your computer!

+Because of security reasons, we use the UCSB organization.
+Because of the Single-Sign-On authentification, we have to do an extra step: setting up an SSH key for your computer.

+We only need to do this once for every computer.
+Carefully follow these steps:

+Go to your Github profile icon and select Settings.

+Select SSH and GPG keys.

+Click New SSH key.

+For Title, enter the name of your computer, such as andrei_macbook_air.
+Something specific to your computer.

+Now the hard part - generating the SSH key.
+We'll do it once and that's it.
+Here's how.

+6a.
+On Windows:

+Open Git Bash and type ssh-keygen -t rsa
+Press enter when it says Enter file...
+No need for passphrase, press enter.
+Type cat ~/.ssh/id_rsa.pub
+Copy the output and paste in the Github "Key" box.
+Click Add SSH key.
+6b.
+On Mac

+Open Terminal and type ssh-keygen -t rsa -b 4096 -C "aisichenko@ucsb.edu" using your email.
+Press enter when it says Enter file...
+No need for passphrase, press enter.
+Type pbcopy < ~/.ssh/id_rsa.pub which will automatically copy the key.
+Paste it in the Github "Key" box.
+Click to Add SSH key.
+Under Enable SSO, below your should see a button that says "Authorize" for the ucsb organization, click this.
+That's it.
+To clone any repository in ucsb organization (and therefore in the ocpi team), type:

+git clone git@github.com:ucsb/tutorial_series.git

 ## 1. Git, Github, and code organization
 - everyone initialize a repository on their computer using their own Github account